What Is Preventive Maintenance? (Types, Examples & Benefits)

 Disadvantages of Preventive Maintenance

-• Takes too much time: It can be time consuming to carry out inspections across all your assets, especially if you have a lot of assets.
+• Time-consuming: It can take a lot of time to carry out inspections across all your assets, especially if you have a lot of assets.
 It’s worth noting, however, that with a proper PM plan, you can space out your inspections.

 • Overdoing it: “Over maintenance” is a real thing.
-It occurs when you excessively maintain your assets under the impression that you’re preventing breakdowns, whereas in actuality, you’re accidentally causing them.
+It occurs when you excessively maintain your assets under the impression that you’re preventing breakdowns, whereas you’re accidentally causing them instead.

 How to Avoid Too Much Preventive Maintenance